rpidanny/llm-prompt-templates/README.md

 1. [llm-prompt-templates](./packages/llm-prompt-templates/): A NPM package that provides a collection of reusable prompt templates.
 This package is designed to work with a variety of LLMs and can be easily integrated into your existing workflows.

-2. [chrome-extension](./packages/chrome-extension/): A Chrome extension that utilizes the prompt templates to offer quick access to them in various LLMs, including ChatGPT, Bard, and Bind.
+2. [chrome-extension](./packages/chrome-extension/): A Chrome extension that utilizes the prompt templates to offer quick access to them in various LLMs, including ChatGPT, Bard, and Bing.

 <!-- ## Why LLM Prompt Templates?